cpainterwakefield/practical_db_textbook/_sources/03-expressions/expressions.rst

     SELECT title, floor((publication_year + 99) / 100) AS century FROM books;

 Note the use of parentheses to enforce an order of operations; the addition operation occurs before the division; the result of the division is provided to the **floor()** function.
 We have also introduced something new - a renaming operation to give our result column a more informative name.
 The **AS** keyword lets us rename a column in the output of our query.
 We will learn more about using **AS** in `Chapter 4`_.

+See Appendix B, `Mathematical operators and functions <../appendix-b-reference/reference.html#mathematical-operators-and-functions>`_ for a complete list of standard operators and functions.

 .. index:: operators; string, functions; string, string concatenation, LIKE